MobaHinted/client/readme.md

 find one.

 If you want to code on this, try fixing an issue, or implementing something from the ToDo list, and opening a pull request.
-If it all works out fine, we can talk about adding you as a contributor.

 If you want to thank me, then send me an email, report an issue, or star this repository; there is also a Sponsor option on the Github page for one-off gifts,